dimitri-yatsenko/datajoint-book/book/30-schema-design/025-entity-integrity.md

 Establishing and enforcing such a system is not easy and takes a considerable effort.
 The SSN allows for the accurate and consistent representation of individuals across various government databases, ensuring that each person is correctly identified.

-**Question**: Why didn't the US government need to assign unique identifiers to tax payers when it began levying federal taxes in 1913?
+**Question**: Why do you think the US government did not have the need to assign unique identifiers to tax payers when it began levying federal taxes in 1913?

 **Question**: What abuses would become possible if a person could obtain two SSNs or if two persons could share the same SSN?